serferdinand2/table-of-contents-generator/README.md

 ## Usage

+You should be able to use this module in both Node.js and the browser as it supports both CommonJS and ES6 modules.

-To use the TOC generator, import the `tableOfContents` function from the toc-generator module and call it with your input source and type.
+To use the TOC generator, import the function from the toc-generator module and call it with your input source and type.
 The function returns a table of contents as an HTML list.

 This function only works as long as the first header is the top level header.
-If you have a header above the top level header, it will not work.
+If you have a header above the top level header down the line in your HTML, it will not work.

+### Example

 ```js
 import parseHeaders from "@serferdinand2/table-of-contents-generator";